Kitchen Culture Cooking Club

 For those who wish to display-and-discuss their projects with like-minded people, I invite you to join the KITCHEN CULTURE Cooking Club Facebook Group (formerly the TSUDOI Project), an interactive community space.

-Please track your kitchen activity with photos and a brief description.
-Then post your RICE FLOUR ADVENTURES to the Kitchen Culture Cooking Club.
+What will YOU make with NAGA NEGI???
+Please track your kitchen activity with photos and add a brief description.
+Then post your NAGA NEGI Adventures to the Kitchen Culture Cooking Club.

 Looking forward to seeing what you make in YOUR kitchen!